open5e/open5e/source/monsters/tome-of-beasts/M/deathcap-myconid.rst

 **Deathcap Spores (3/day).** The myconid ejects spores at one creature it can see within 5 feet of it.
-The target must succeed on a DC 13 Constitution saving throw or be poisoned for 3 rounds.
+The target must succeed on a DC 13 Constitution saving throw or be :ref:`srd:poisoned` for 3 rounds.
 While poisoned this way, the target also takes 10 (4d4) poison damage at the start of each of its turns.
 The target repeats the saving throw at the end of each of its turns, ending